 What is a GSI (Generic System Image)?

 You can grab both the x86 and ARM64 CPU GSIs to flash on any Project Treble compatible Android handsets.
-Make sure that it’s an early stage of beta update and may contain some of the bugs or stability issues.
 Now, let’s take a look at the advantages of the GSI builds below.

 Advantage of GSI Build